chrislongo/html5-canvas-demo/README.md

     run @ 320x200 back in the day still struggles at the same resolution considering all the indirection involved with HTML5 and JavaScript.
-There's a lot of cheating going on to hit 30fps including pixel doubling and interlacing the updates to only draw half the pixels each frame.
+There's a lot of cheating going on to hit 30fps including pixel doubling and interleaving the updates to only draw half the pixels each frame.

 I get around 45fps on a mid-2011 MacBook Air and about the same